Alexander Gurwitsch: Later life

 Gurwitsch was Professor of Histology and Embryology at Moscow University from 1924 to 1929 but fell afoul of the Communist Party and was forced to relinquish the chair.
 He then directed a laboratory at the Institute of Experimental Medicine in Leningrad from 1930 until 1945, though he was forced to evacuate during World War 2.
 In 1941, he was awarded a Stalin Prize for his mitogenetic radiation work, since it had apparently led to a cheap and simple way of diagnosing cancer.
 He was director of the Institute of Experimental Biology in Leningrad from 1945 to 1948.
 He sought to redefine his "heretical" concept of the morphogenetic field in general essays, pointing to molecular interactions unexplained by chemistry.

 Gurwitsch retired in 1948 after Trofim Lysenko came to power but continued working at home.
-Sadly, his wife Lydia died in 1951.
+His wife Lydia died in 1951.
 However, his daughter, Anna, continued his work and, shortly after his death, contributed papers that supported some aspects of her father's work on "mitogenetic" rays.